The greatest pleasure in life is doing what people say you cannot do.

 ...and More Film

-The follow-up project to The Hour of Living is also ready: Soho, Night 9X9 is something of a Robert Altmanesque homage to Soho, in which nine characters' lives intertwine around an incident in Soho Square.
-The script has undergone some development with two rehearsed readings and the film is currently slated for production in the second half of 2013.
+The follow-up project to The Hour of Living will be Soho, Night 9X9 - a Robert Altmanesque homage to Soho, in which nine characters' lives intertwine around an incident in Soho Square.

 Sebastian has also worked extensively as a freelance writer, director and 'content consultant' on large scale multi-media events, exhibitions, brand installations and immersive training experiences in places as varied as London, Berlin, Amsterdam, New York, Hong Kong, New Orleans, Puerto Rico and Beijing.

-Since January 2009, Sebastian has been working closely with Ludger Hovestadt, Professor for Computer Assisted Architectural Design (CAAD) at the Swiss Federal Institute of Technology (ETH Zürich) and Vera Bühlmann, who heads the Laboratory for Applied Virtuality there, on Genius Planet, a science book project which forms part of their Abundance Initiative and calls for a radical new digital energy culture and is currently earmarked for publication in 2012.
+Since January 2009, Sebastian has been working closely with Ludger Hovestadt, Professor for Computer Aided Architectural Design (CAAD) at the Swiss Federal Institute of Technology (ETH Zürich) and Vera Bühlmann, Professor for Architecture Theory and Philosophy of Technics at the Technical University (TU) Vienna, initially on A Genius Planet, which forms part of their Abundance Initiative and calls for a radical new digital energy culture (Birkhäuser, 2017).